Space-Time FEM for the Vectorial Wave Equation under Consideration of Ohm's Law: A space-time finite element method in a tensor product

-Again we see the CFL condition as in the case of $\sigma \equiv 0$.
-Indeed, in the last line we see from $ht/h_x =4$ to $h_t/h_x=2$ an increase in the error which stops after the CFL condition \eqref{eq:CFL2} is full filled.
+When we solve \eqref{FEM:LGS} for this example we get the $L^2(Q)$-norm error as shown in Table \ref{Tab:SigmaposL2} and the $H^{\cu;1}(Q)$-seminorm error shown in Table \ref{Tab:SigmaposH1C} for piecewise quadratic functions in time.
+In both tables, Tab.~\ref{Tab:SigmaposH1C} and Tab.~\ref{Tab:SigmaposL2}, we see the CFL condition \eqref{eq:CFL2}, $h_t < 1.825741858\ h_x$, as in the case of $\sigma \equiv 0$.
+Indeed, in each table, we see in the last row and the second column where $h_t/h_x = 4.7348 $ to the third column where $h_t/h_x = 2.3674 $ an increase in the error which stops after the CFL condition is satisfied in the fourth column where $h_t/h_x=1.18 $.
+After the CFL condition is met we again see linear convergence in the $H^{\cu;1}(Q)$-seminorm but no second-order convergence in the $L^2(Q)$-norm, however.
 Note, that the stricter CFL condition \eqref{eq:CFL} does not apply here.